Ongoing Realistic Drawing/Painting Classes

 • A #0 round pointed round brush works well for finer details, but this is likely not needed at a beginner's first class.

-Painting Grounds (surface on which you paint)
+Painting Substrates (surface on which you paint)

 • canvas pads or thick paper primed with acrylic gesso